mwarning/meshnet-lab/README.md

 ## Routing Protocol Notes

-- batman-adv:
+- BATMAN-adv:
   - needs batctl installed for tests
   - OGM TTL is 50 ([source](https://git.open-mesh.org/batman-adv.git/blob/refs/heads/master:/net/batman-adv/main.h#l26))
-- olsr2 complains when the Linux kernel is not compiled with CONFIG_IPV6_MULTIPLE_TABLES enabled
+- OLSR2 complains when the Linux kernel is not compiled with CONFIG_IPV6_MULTIPLE_TABLES enabled
   - but it still seems to work without
-- babel has a maximum metric of 2^16 - 1, a single wired hop has a default metric of 96, a wireless hop with no packet loss has a metric of 256.
+- Babel has a maximum metric of 2^16 - 1, a single wired hop has a default metric of 96, a wireless hop with no packet loss has a metric of 256.
 That allows a maximum hop count of around 683 hops.
   - `default rxcost 16` in the configuration file should help
-- yggdrasil needs the most resources (CPU/RAM) of the routing protocol programs supported here
+- Yggdrasil needs the most resources (CPU/RAM) of the routing protocol programs supported here
   - encrypts traffic
-- security for CJDNS can be disabled.
-Compile with `NSA_APPROVED=true Seccomp_NO=1 NO_TEST=1 NO_NEON=1 CFLAGS="-O0" ./do`.
+- CJDNS security can be disabled.
+Compile for speed using `NSA_APPROVED=true Seccomp_NO=1 NO_TEST=1 NO_NEON=1 CFLAGS="-O0" ./do`.

 ## Related Projects

+- [MeshGraphViewer](https://github.com/mwarning/MeshGraphViewer) can show the topology JSON files in a browser using d3.js.
 - [mininet](http://mininet.org/) (uses VirtualBox images and OpenFlow, every link ends in an interface, otherwise very similar)
 - [mlc](https://github.com/axn/mlc) (for bmx routing daemon, very complex)
 - [network-lab](https://github.com/sudomesh/network-lab) (mesh networks with network namespace, very simple)